SaptaDey/scientific-research-claude-extension/README.md

 A comprehensive desktop extension implementing the ASR-GoT framework for systematic scientific reasoning through an 8-stage graph-based methodology.

-> 🧬 **Designed for Advanced Scientific Research** - Created specifically for Dr. Saptaswa Dey's research in immunology, dermatology, and computational biology, but extensible to any scientific domain.
+> 🧬 **Designed for Advanced Scientific Research** - Created specifically for research in immunology, dermatology, and computational biology, but extensible to any scientific domain.

 ## Overview